benjaminfang/islandcall/README.md

 # islandcall

 ## Introduction
 Islandcall is a utility to find genome islands(GIs) whitin bacteria genome.
-It search GIs which contain a gene(flag gene) by coparison approach.
+It search GIs which contain a gene(flag gene) by comparison approach.
 ## Install
 ### Requirements
 * NCBI blast